 Many come here from Page.
 Famous for Antelope Canyon and Horseshoe Bend, the city sits nearly 41 miles away.
 Take US-89 and follow it for 23 miles.
 Here, turn right onto US-89A N and continue for 14 miles.
 One more right turn follows, onto Lees Ferry Road this time.
 The Cathedral Wash Trailhead is 1.4 miles from here.

 READ MORE: One Day in Page, Arizona, Itinerary

 When to Hike Cathedral Wash Trail

 The good thing about Arizona is that it stays pretty warm all year round.
 The state, including its astonishing hikes, such as the Cathedral Wash Trail, doesn’t experience drastic changes in temperatures or precipitation.
-Therefore, you can embark on the hiking journey during any season.
+Therefore, you can embark on this hiking journey during any seasons.